top of page

 [Am I saying that] we [Jews] have done better [than the non-Jews since we have the scriptures]?
 No, for as we have already proved, both Jews and non-Jews all are under [the rule of] sin.
 10 As it is written [in the following sayings of God]:

 “None are righteous, not even one.
 11 There is no one who understands and seeks after God.
 12 They have all strayed away and become worthless.
-There is none who does what is right.
+There is no one who does what is right.
 No, not one!”
 [Psalms 14:1-3]

 13 “Their throat is an open tomb!
 Their tongues are full of lies.”
 [Psalms 5:9]